ded-otshelnik/nnmd/README.md

 ## Prerequisites

-0. Install CUDA and CUDNN (compatible to CUDA) if you need training on GPU
+0. Install CUDA and CUDNN (compatible to CUDA) if you need training on GPU.
 1. Install CMake (3.11 or more) and Ninja for building C++ extentions.
 2. Install Pybind11 (the simpliest way - using pip).
 3. (!!!)
-Build Pytorch from source and download or build from source Libtorch (with compatible CUDA version).
+Build [Pytorch](https://github.com/pytorch/pytorch?tab=readme-ov-file#from-source) from source and [download](https://pytorch.org/) or build from source Libtorch (with compatible CUDA version).
 Make sure that you have compatible versions of C++ library and Python module.
 4. Set next environment variables:
     - PYBIND11_DIR